What to do at Canterbury Faire

 Storytime for Adults

 High chivalry had some pretty low behaviour at times.
-Come to the Green Man to hear rude tales, dodgy song lyrics and decadent poetry from the best writers, for presentation to a discerning audience.
-Feel free to bring your own selections of a period or perioid nature.
+Stay fter the watershed at bedtime stories, to hear rude tales, dodgy song lyrics and decadent poetry from the best writers, for presentation to a discerning audience.
+Feel free to bring your own selections.

 Please note, this material is likely to involve descriptions of immoral activities and/or strong language (yes *those* Anglo-Saxonisms...).
 If that is likely to offend, best not attend.